 Course Description: How do you know if your business idea will work?
-And what are the best ways to test and refine your ideas as you go?
-Discover how entrepreneurial experimentation can help you find and act on great ideas, faster.
+What are the best ways to test and refine your ideas as you go?
+Entrepreneurial experimentation can help you find and act on great ideas, faster.

-Essentials of Management (MGMT_ESSENTIALS)
+Essentials of Management (MGMT\ESSENTIALS)